 Tackling a sourdough bread can seem like a daunting first project.
-Focaccia is an easy way to dip your toe into the wild yeast baking pool while creating a delicious treat that’s perfect for scooping up winter stews.
+Focaccia is an easy way to dip your toe into the wild yeast baking pool while creating a delicious treat that’s perfect for scooping up fall and winter stews.

 What Is Focaccia?